aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

 .. note::

-    To avoid wrapping each dictionary or array index call with :meth:`~pdfnaut.cos.parser.PdfParser.get_object`, pdfnaut and similar packages will automatically resolve these references when indexing.
+    To avoid wrapping each dictionary or array index call with :meth:`~pdfnaut.cos.parser.PdfParser.get_object`, pdfnaut and other PDF libraries will automatically resolve these references when indexing.
 If you are interested in the actual references, both :class:`~pdfnaut.cos.objects.containers.PdfArray` and :class:`~pdfnaut.cos.objects.containers.PdfDictionary` have a ``raw_at`` method available.

 .. code-block:: python